Hibiki1701QCA/1701QCA-Assessment2/index.md

 ![Image](Rel2.PNG)

-This project also relates through the concept of building a smart home through a microbit.
+This project relates through the concept of building a smart home through a microbit.
 This was also found after I began and I found that the creator also has a similar function with the fan however, can be manually turned on through the microbit buttons. *.

 ### Related project 3 ###
 *Name: micro:bit SOKIT : Making a smart house.*